Editorial Board

 Rubens Mendes Lopes

-Associate Professor at the Biological Oceanography Department of the Oceanographic Institute, University of São Paulo.
+Professor at the Biological Oceanography Department of the Oceanographic Institute, University of São Paulo.
 Main research interests are plankton ecology and behavior, and marine environmental monitoring.
 Currently leads or co-leads research projects dealing with the development and application of imaging systems and computer vision tools for automatic classification of in-situ plankton imagery.
 Additional research efforts in his laboratory are dedicated to understanding plankton behavioral responses using high-speed cameras and advanced optical systems.
 As Editor-in-Chief of Ocean and Coastal Research, is committed to promoting the dissemination of results of marine science investigations under the highest standards of scientific publication, with a competent and enthusiastic advisory and editorial board.
 Is proud to contribute to a long-lasting and respected marine science journal that is both open access and without article processing charges.

 Associate Editors